sbl-sdsc/mm-dev/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`-o`: path to output directory

-The option `-DMMTF-FULL` specifies the location of the PDB archive as a Hadoop Sequence file directory named *full*.
+The option `-DMMTF-FULL` specifies the location of the PDB archive as a Hadoop Sequence File directory named *full*.